 The night of June 26th 2009 saw the second E skip event which allowed reception of North American FM here in Ireland.
 Six years to the day after the first such recorded event in 2003.

 As the night set in it was clear that something substantial was under way.
-Toward 2100 UTC weak North American TV carriers started to be heard getting higher in frequency as the MUF grew.
+Weak North American TV carriers started to be heard getting higher in frequency as the MUF grew.
 By just before the hour signals were up to at least 77.25 mhz.

 In the intervening years since 2003 I had spent countless hours monitoring 88.5 (My lowest clear-ish North American channel).
 On perhaps half a dozen occasions over that period transatlantic reception had been close.
 TV carriers had reached channels A5 or A6 77.25 and 83.25 mhz respectively, but the seemingly small jump onto the FM band had not happened since the night of July 20th 2003.

-Less that a minute into the local news and the male Irish newsreader was replaced by an American woman talking about the death of Michael Jackson.
-Within seconds she made a reference to NPR and I knew I was dealing with an opening into the
+Less that a minute into the local ten o’clock news and the male Irish newsreader was replaced by an American woman talking about the death of Michael Jackson.
+Within seconds she made a reference to NPR and I knew I was dealing with an opening into the US rather than Canada.

 94.1 A station running a promotion and then a mention of “South Philly” ( WYSP Philadelphia, PA).
 At this point I started to pinch myself.
 Was this really happening!